Anuj-K-Yadav/Anuj-K-Yadav.github.io/_pages/projects.md

     Studied the working of OFDM, multicarrier modulated system based on FFT/ IFFT processing, Cyclic prefix and zero padding and enables transmitting data at higher rates by overcoming Inter-symbol Interference.
-    Working on the Estimation of Parameters such as Carrier frequency offset, Symbol Time offset, No. of subcarriers, Oversampling factor and CP length for the given dataset of OFDM symbols using Deep learning
+    Working on the Estimation of Parameters such as Carrier frequency offset, Symbol Time offset, No. of subcarriers, Oversampling factor and CP length for the given dataset of OFDM symbols using Deep learning.